20 Smallest Freshwater Aquarium Micro Fish That STAY Small

 Tank Mates:

-Care should be taken when choosing tank mates for Dario dario as they are small and may be intimidated or harassed by larger or more aggressive fish.
+Care should be taken when choosing tank mates for Dario as they are small and may be intimidated or harassed by larger or more aggressive fish.
 Suitable tank mates include other small, peaceful fish such as small rasboras, peaceful tetras, or dwarf shrimp.
 Avoid keeping them with large or aggressive species that may outcompete or prey on them.

 Longevity: